The Gift of Roses.

 Now, not everyone is as lucky as she is to have such perfect soil & sun circumstances, but everyone can be so lucky as to grow their own roses, from scratch.

-My 1,2,3 Tutorial on how to Grow Roses from Scratch
+My 1,2,3 Tutorial on Rooting Roses and how to Grow ‘m from Scratch

 1. Clean and prep your containers: a recycled milk jug and soda bottles container.